 Instructions

-- Continue to stir occasionally, and after 10 more minutes (half hour total cooking) add the mushrooms.
-Cook until mushrooms are cooked down and the liquid from them has mostly evaporated.
+- Add the mushrooms.
+Cook until mushrooms are cooked down and the liquid from them has mostly evaporated, about 15 minutes.

 Notes